 “Another thing that interests me is pattern.
 Patterns and ornaments can be found in all cultures, sometimes similar, sometimes very different.
 I consider them words and phrases that can be read and translated to a language we understand.
 My art is an experiment.
 I want to examine the subject matter to see how deep we can go inside something accomplished and holistic and to observe the influence this kind of change can have on people.”

-These new creations join dozens of others in the same series, as Ahmed continues to explore the transformation of objects that have been visually stable for thousands of years.
+Particularly cool examples of glitch art, these new creations join dozens of others in the same series, as Ahmed continues to explore the transformation of objects that have been visually stable for thousands of years.
 What does it mean to adhere to tradition while still evolving, and look to it as a way to root oneself in the past as the world keeps moving forward?

 Another twist on traditional rugs by German designer David Hanauer reveals hidden patterns in the built environments of human civilization, particularly in planned communities.
 Taking satellite imagery catalogued by Google Earth, Hanauer shows us that repetition, symmetry and other facets of what we tend to consider visually beautiful works surprisingly well when woven into traditional-style rugs.